(Note: this thread is currently being revised. Additional information will be added as soon as possible!)

 Raising Parasitic Formica:

-Parasitic Formica queens generally fly earlier in the anting year, with the bulk of them flying from April - late July; so keep an eye out for them in those months.
-They fly earlier in the year so the queens will have time to seek out a host colony to infiltrate, before dispause.
+Parasitic Formica queens generally fly in the middle of the summer, with the bulk of them flying from July- August, so keep an eye out for them in those months.
+Dealate queens can be found searching for host colonies to infiltrate after their nuptial flights.

-The key difference between raising parasitic Lasius vs. Formica is the fact that for the most part, parasitic Formica spp. can open pupae, while parasitic Lasius cannot.
+The key difference between raising parasitic Lasius vs. Formica is for the most part, parasitic Formica spp. can open pupae, while parasitic Lasius cannot.
 So, instead of using methods of host worker introduction right away, you can offer your queen some pupae first.
 Personally, I like to use a four step method for raising parasitic Formica.
 I have used this method in the past with success so I would recommend using it.
-This method incorporates introducing pupae first and then workers later if the queen failed to open the pupae, (so if you would prefer to introduce workers right away, see BSF’s guide on introducing host workers to parasitic Lasius) (The methods are the same for Formica).
+This method incorporates introducing pupae first and then workers later if the queen failed to open the pupae.
+If you would prefer to introduce workers right away, see BSF’s guide on introducing host workers to parasitic Lasius).
+The methods are the same for Formica.

 So, without further ado, let’s get into it: